Ann Arbor Auto Battery Replacement

 Sometimes battery problems occur due to neglect.
 Other times, without warning or neglect, batteries simply fail.
 In our experience, modern maintenance free batteries on average last about three full seasons in Michigan.
 Common battery problems can come from: damage to the battery case, broken battery plates from corrosion or vibration, damage to the battery terminals, and battery short circuits.
 We recommend that you check your battery’s existing warranty.
 If your battery is more than three years old, you may want to have your battery inspected.
 During a regular oil change, we normally utilize a special machine that load tests your battery.
 In our experience, this is the best predictor of battery life.

 The US Department of Transportation National Highway Traffic Safety Administration agrees with us.
 They recommend the utmost of caution when charging, or replacing vehicle batteries.
 They conclude this from the numerous injuries reported from battery explosions, personal contact with battery acid, muscle strains, and electrical shocks.

 Having your battery and entire electrical system checked is part of our normal vehicle maintenance routine, and is included with a regular full service oil change.
 If your battery is functioning below an optimal level, we will alert you.
 Having the professionals at Convenience Auto Service perform a battery inspection will provide peace of mind, that your vehicle will operating properly and efficiently.

-At Convenience Auto Service we carry a variety of batteries for all makes and models of vehicles.
+At Convenience Auto Service in Ann Arbor, MI we carry a variety of batteries for all makes and models of vehicles.
 If a new battery is required, we can find the right battery to meet your needs at a price that you can afford.